What is a Proxy Server?

 4. Forget about peer-to-peer.
 Maybe the small satellite office you maintain seems to work fine with a peer-to-peer network.
 If so then get rid of it!
 Peer-to-peer networks should not be in any size of business.
 They lack security and have no centralized control and is a security disaster going to happen.

 5. Change default passwords.
 I am sure some of you are saying, "Everyone changes their passwords!"
 Well, it's not true.
 I cannot count the number of security assessments I have performed where unauthorized access was but one password away because the passwords had never been changed.
-I found some
+I found some default passwords.
+If you see your password on this list, please take a few minutes to change it.

 6. Enforce a strong password policy.
 Everyone likes easy passwords, but it is critical to enforce a strong password policy.
 Microsoft makes a free tool called Passprop, which makes configuring strong password policies.